cisco/ChezScheme/IMPLEMENTATION.md

    few names listed below, and a backend can use any names otherwise.

- * The information on preserved (i.e, callee-saved) registers helps the compiler save registers as needed before some C interactons.
+ * The information on preserved (i.e, callee-saved) registers helps the compiler save registers as needed before some C interactions.

  * The <num> value is for the private use of the backend.
 Typically, it corresponds to the register's representation within machine